Cabbage Rolls Recipe (Sarma)

-This easy recipe for Macedonian Cabbage Rolls (Sarma) is hearty, flavorful, and vegan!
-You’ll love the savory rice filling stuffed with herbs and spices in tender cabbage leaves.
+This easy Macedonian recipe for cabbage rolls, also known as Sarmi, is hearty, flavorful, and wonderfully tender.
+You’ll love every bite of the savory rice filling, richly seasoned with herbs and spices, all wrapped in soft cabbage leaves.

 rice filled cabbage rolls arranged in a white braiser.

 Homemade cabbage rolls are a special meal, one that really says, “I love you!”.
-No, I’m not exaggerating here – the time and effort that it takes to create these little bundles of goodness is a labor of love!
-But, like many cooking projects, it’s also fun, and pretty straightforward.
+No, I’m not exaggerating here – the time and effort it takes to create these little bundles of goodness is a labor of love!
+Nothing is as easy as roasted cabbage steaks, let’s be honest, but, like many cooking projects, making sarma is also fun and relatively easy.
 If you’re ready to try your hand at traditional homemade cabbage rolls, this recipe is for you!

 up close shot of rice filled cabbage rolls arranged in a braiser.